CROSS-Net: Region-Agnostic Taxi-Demand Prediction Using Feature Disentanglement: The Proposed Framework

 \subsubsection{Loss function}

-To effectively extract both region-independent and region-specific factors, we employ three loss functions: Variational Graph Autoencoder (VGAE) loss ($L_{elbo}$), task-specific loss ($L_{TS}$), and Independent Excitation loss ($L_{IE}$).
+To effectively extract both region-agnostic and region-specific factors, we employ three loss functions: Variational Graph Autoencoder (VGAE) loss ($L_{elbo}$), task-specific loss ($L_{TS}$), and Independent Excitation loss ($L_{IE}$).
+The VGAE loss corresponds to an evidence lower bound objective, where the decoder reconstructs $x^{r}$ from the latent variables $(z, z_r)$ while the KL terms regularize the approximate posteriors toward their priors.
 The VGAE architecture in \cite{kipf2016variational}, is utilized to reduce the dimensionality of feature graphs without losing important information.
-The learning process involves training probabilistic encoders and a decoder, which is achieved through the following loss function (eq.\ref{eq:loss_function_elbo}):
+The learning process involves training probabilistic encoders and a decoder, which is achieved through the following loss function eq.\ref{eq:loss_function_elbo}:

 where the first term is the reconstruction error, which measures the deviation between the original features $x^{r}$ and the reconstructed features $p(x^{r}|z_r,z;\phi)$.
 The last two terms calculate Kullback-Leibler (KL) divergence between the sampled latent features and corresponding priors, which are interpreted as regularizers on the latent feature spaces.
-Since we adopt VGAE architecture, this learning procedure is in a self-supervised manner, where $KL[q(\cdot)||p(\cdot)]$ is the KL divergence between $q(\cdot)$ and $p(\cdot)$.
+Since we adopt the VGAE architecture, this learning procedure is in a self-supervised manner. where $KL[q(\cdot)||p(\cdot)]$ is the KL divergence between $q(\cdot)$ and $p(\cdot)$.

 The prior distribution $p(z)$ is assumed to be a Gaussian distribution $N(\cdot)$ with zero mean and unit variance for each dimension, as: